 Then the QRA launcher opens the related file, and the macro-command ends on a message box (see Figure 6-26 below) telling that the user has now the possibility to modify some parameters of the loaded case, and then that he should click on the clipart of the "Initial_Inputs" worksheet to run the QRA on the basis of the modified loaded case.
+The initial disclaimer and dialogue box do not appear, if DG-QRAM is started from an already existing case.

 Microsoft Excel  🔀

-Click on the clipart when finished to update the data related to this case
+1 Click on the clipart when finished to update the data related to this case

-OK
+ОК